remy/remysharp.com/public/blog/removing-shows-from-spotify.md

 ## TL;DR

+***Updated 2022-02-22*** - Spotify changed their process, so I've updated the code to strip episodes and shows as of version 1.1.79.763.x.

 I only know how to do this on macOS.
 I've dug a little into Windows, and maybe you might find a way or use something from this post that might help - but I can't see it from the paths I've taken.

 First close Spotify, then in a terminal, run the following commands.
 Note that if any one command breaks/errors, then it's wise to stop and look at the error.
 The possibilities of error could be location of Spotify being different, or tools having slightly different versions (I'm using zip, unzip and sed - but these for me are all the pre-installed macOS flavours):